DoneDeal0/superdiff/README.md

 }
 ```

-- `ignoreArrayOrder`: if set to `true`, `["hello", "world"]` and `["world", "hello"]` will be considered as `equal`, because the two arrays have the same value, just not in the same order.
+- `ignoreArrayOrder`: if set to `true`, `["hello", "world"]` and `["world", "hello"]` will be treated as `equal`, because the two arrays have the same value, just not in the same order.
-- `showOnly`: only returns the values whose status interest you.
-It has two parameters:
+- `showOnly`: returns only the values whose status you are interested in.
+It takes two parameters:

-  - `statuses`: status you want to see in the output (ex: `["added", "equal"]`)
+  - `statuses`: status you want to see in the output (e.g. `["added", "equal"]`)
     - `granularity`:
-      - `basic` only returns the main properties whose status match your request.
+      - `basic` returns only the main properties whose status matches your query.
       - `deep` can return main properties if some of their subproperties' status match your request.
-The subproperties will be filtered accordingly.
+The subproperties are filtered accordingly.

 ### getListDiff()